J-DubApps/Blog/content/posts/2024/BrownJacket/My-Uniform-Tribute-To-Brown-Jacket.md

     <img src="https://julianwest.me/Blog/posts/2024/BrownJacket/mister-rogers.jpeg" alt="Alt text" width="500" height="305">
 </div>

-There are many "uniform wearers" out there (*Simon Cowell* and *Mark Zuckerberg*, to name two more), and probably even more regular doing it.
+There are many "uniform wearers" out there of varying extremed (*Simon Cowell* and *Mark Zuckerberg*, just to name two more), and even more regular people dressing this way.
 It is a pattern for people who must make a lot of decisions every day.
 It often starts unconciously and, later, just sort of becomes an intentional thing.
 I first thought it was kind of cartoonish to weae the same thing all the time, and I never considered why people might dress this way.
 But then one day a friend reminded me that ***I*** had been "*uniforming*" since about 1989: <br />

 <div>
   <img src="https://julianwest.me/Blog/posts/2024/BrownJacket/jdub-la.JPG" alt="Alt text" width="350" height="235"> <br />